-In The Dichotomy of Leadership Jocko Willink and Leif Babin dig deeper into leadership, and fix a few crucial mistakes and misunderstandings from their previous best-seller “Extreme Ownership”.
+In The Dichotomy of Leadership Jocko Willink and Leif Babin apply the law of optimum balance to leadership, and fix a few crucial mistakes and misunderstandings from their previous best-seller “Extreme Ownership“.

 In this new book, the authors affirm that there are no extremes in leadership, but many dichotomies.
 And you need to learn to walk that line right in the middle.

 - A leader must walk the line between extremes